redpanda-ai/Meerkat/ROADMAP.md

 			* works quickly over large data sets

 3.  **Meerkat Team**, Andy and Matt
+	* 3/5
+		* - [ ] Set up a call with Deepu to get the label choices and the samples to be labeled in a sensible place so that we can move forward.
 	* 3/7
 		* - [ ] Think of a way to integrate a series of per-merchant classifiers that take the form of a series of regex expressions.
 			* Each bundle of regex expressions will serve as a per-merchant classifier